Ideals of equations for elements in a free group and context-free languages: Asymptotic growth rate of the number of equations

 \section{Asymptotic growth rate of the number of equations}

-The aim of this section is to study the growth rate of the number of equations up to a given length.
+The aim of this section is to study the growth rate of the number of equations having $g$ as a solution up to a given length.
 We deal with this question both for the set $\fI_g$ of all equations, and for the set $\fJ_{g,d}$ of equations of a certain given degree $d$.

 \begin{mydef} Let $\rho:[0,+\infty)\rar[0,+\infty)$ be a non-decreasing function.
 We say that $\rho$ has

 (i) \textbf{exponential growth} if $e^{\alpha M}\le \rho(M)\le e^{\beta M}$ for some $\alpha,\beta>0$ and for all $M$ big enough.